T-Visas for Victims of Human Trafficking

 - You are considered admissible to the U.S. If not, you can apply for a waiver.

-If you think you might be approved for a T-visa, please talk to us.
+If you think you could be approved for a T-Visa, please talk to us.
 It’s a stressful and painful time.
 We can answer your questions and listen to your concerns.
 We’ll be with you every step of the way.
 Call us at 813-298-7222, or email us by clicking here, or schedule an appointment by clicking here.